-9.13 IEEE-488 Parameters
+9.15 IEEE-488 Parameters

 Baths may optionally be fitted with an IEEE-488 GPIB interface.
 In this case the user may set the interface address and the transmission termination character within the IEEE-488 parameter menu.
 This menu does not appear on baths not fitted with the interface.
+The menu is accessed by pressing "UP" from the serial parameter menu.
 The menu is indicated by,

-IEEE IEEE-488 parameters menu
+IEEE-488 parameters menu